pzstar/hash-form/readme.txt

 == Changelog ==
 = 1.4.3 - 27 Aug, 2026 =
+* Readme now sets out the kinds of forms the plugin builds - Updated
 * Unauthenticated file upload: a request naming only unrecognised extensions cleared the guard and left the uploader with an empty allowlist, which it treated as no restriction, allowing a file outside the form's configured types to be stored and served from the uploads folder - Fixed (Security)
 * An empty upload allowlist is now treated as nothing permitted rather than everything permitted - Fixed (Security)
 * Uploaded files are now checked against the site's allowed types and their actual contents, not an extension blocklist - Fixed (Security)